projectara/greybus-spec/source/bridged_phy.rst

     =======  ==============  ======  ==========      ======================================
     0        data                    Data            Data for first read gb_spi_transfer descriptor on the transfer ...      ...             ...
 Data            ...
     ...      ...             ...
-Data            Data for Nth read gb_spi_transfer descriptor on the transfer
+Data            Data for last read gb_spi_transfer descriptor on the transfer
     =======  ==============  ======  ==========      ======================================